BenSimonds/bensimonds.github.io/source/_posts/2022-04-09-D3-Game-of-Life.md

 title: D3 Game of Life
 author: Ben Simonds
 date: 2022-04-09 11:47:35
+thumbnail: 'thumb.png'
+summary: Creating Conway's game of life with d3.
 tags:
     - javascript
     - cellular automata
 ---

-Resurrecting the blog with the occasional post about what I'm messing around with these days, starting with a bit Conways game of life written in javascript with [d3](https://d3js.org/).
+Resurrecting the blog with the occasional post about what I'm messing around with these days, starting with a bit Conway's game of life written in javascript with [d3](https://d3js.org/).

 <div style="text-align:center; padding: 50px 0px 50px 0px">